 (4) Subclauses (1), (2) and (3) apply to a nature based park unless otherwise approved but the local government is not to give its approval unless it is satisfied that it is not reasonably practicable for a power source for lighting to be provided at the facility.

-[Clause 32 amended in Gazette 12 Dec 2014 p.
+[Clause 32 amended: Gazette 12 Dec 2014 p.
 4731.]

 Division 10 — Fire fighting equipment